patrick-kidger/jaxtyping/docs/api/array.md

 np.ndarray
 torch.Tensor
 tf.Tensor
+mx.array
 ```
-That is -- despite the now-historical name! -- jaxtyping also supports NumPy + PyTorch + TensorFlow.
+That is -- despite the now-historical name! -- jaxtyping also supports NumPy + PyTorch + TensorFlow + MLX.

 Some other types are also supported here: